 As a visiting researcher in Alberta, I learned much of what I know about Canada’s oil cultures from the amazing Dr. Sheena Wilson, Co-Director with Dr. Imre Szeman of the Petrocultures Research Group.

 In Imaginations, the journal Wilson co-edits with Szeman and Adam Carlson, Wilson wrote with her co-author William Anselmi:

 “Re-envisioning the Alberta Tar Sands as epical—where apart from the direct, economic beneficiaries no one will have direct contact with the Tar Sands other than through visual mediations—invents for the Canadian imaginary the triumph of the will over its habitat: a trope of Canadian literature taken well beyond its initial survivalist mode.
 These transformations that legitimize exploitation are part of a semantic shift, where the destruction of the environment becomes ‘epic’ . . .
 What was monstrous/ugly is now rendered as beautiful/entrepreneurial.”

 Transforming the devastation of boreal forest to a triumph of will.

 Among Essick’s images is a photo of a northern forest, beautiful, windswept, emerald green, and uncut as of the date of the photograph (2009).
 The caption said it had been claimed by prospectors.
-As I write this, that overburden is gone–long gone–along with the wild lives dependent on it.
+As I write this, that overburden is gone–long gone–with the wild lives dependent on it.
 Forest caribou.
 Eagles.
 Insects.
 Fungi.
 Life beating with the same warm heart we do.